 The plaintiffs in the derivative actions have asserted claims for violations of Sections 10(b) (including Rule 10b-5 thereunder), 14(a), and 20(a) of the Securities Exchange Act of 1934, unjust enrichment, breach of fiduciary duty and aiding and abetting such breach, negligence, misappropriation of information, abuse of control, gross mismanagement, waste of corporate assets, breach of contract, constructive fraud, rescission, and violations of California Corporations Code section 25402, as well as a claim for an accounting of all stock option grants made to the named defendants.
 KLA-Tencor is named as a nominal defendant in these actions.
 On behalf of KLA-Tencor, the plaintiffs seek unspecified monetary and other relief against the named defendants.
 The plaintiffs are James Ziolkowski, Mark Ziering, Alaska Electrical Pension Fund, Jeffrey Rabin and Benjamin Langford.
 The individual named defendants are current directors and officers Edward W. Barnholt, Robert T. Bond, Stephen P. Kaufman, and Richard P. Wallace; and former directors and officers H. Raymond Bingham, Robert J. Boehlke, Leo Chamberlain, Gary E. Dickerson, Richard J. Elkus, Jr., Dennis J. Fortino, Jeffrey L. Hall, John H. Kispert, Kenneth Levy, Michael E. Marks, Stuart J. Nichols, Arthur P. Schnitzer, Kenneth L. Schroeder, Jon D. Tompkins and Lida Urbanek.
-Current director David C. Wang and former director Dean O. Morton were originally named as defendants in one of the derivative actions filed in the U.S. District Court for the Northern District of California, but were dropped as named defendants as of December 22, 2006 upon the filing of a consolidated complaint in that action.
+Current director David C. Wang and former directors Dennis J. Fortino, Michael E. Marks and Dean O. Morton were originally named as defendants in one of the derivative actions filed in the U.S. District Court for the Northern District of California (the "Federal District Court"), but were dropped as named defendants as of December 22, 2006 upon the filing of a consolidated complaint in the Federal Derivative Action.

-The derivative actions are at an early procedural stage.
-The defendants are not yet required to respond to the complaints in the actions.
 The Company's Board of Directors appointed a Special Litigation Committee ("SLC") composed solely of independent directors to conduct an independent investigation of the claims asserted in the derivative actions and to determine the Company's position with respect to those claims.
 On March 25, 2008, the SLC filed a motion to terminate the Federal Derivative Action and to approve certain settlements with Gary E. Dickerson, Kenneth Levy, Kenneth Schroeder and Jon D. Tompkins related to the claims brought against them in connection with the derivative actions.
 The Court denied the motion to terminate and to approve the settlements on December 12, 2008.
 The SLC filed an appeal and petition for writ of mandate challenging that decision to the United States Court of Appeals for the Ninth Circuit, which dismissed the appeal on May 8, 2009 and denied the petition for writ of mandate on July 10, 2009.
-As a result, the derivative actions remain ongoing.
-The defendants have not yet responded to the complaint in the Federal Derivative Action and will not be required to do so until after plaintiff has had an opportunity to amend the complaint.
-The parties are currently participating in a mediation of the derivative claims in the Federal Action, and settlement discussions are ongoing.
-The plaintiffs are expected to file an amended complaint if the litigation proceeds.
-No defendant is yet required to answer the complaints in the state court derivative actions in the California Superior Court action have been stayed until responses are due in the Federal Derivative Action.
-It is not known whether the California Superior Court action will remain stayed after that time.
-On March 17, 2009, the Delaware Chancery Court issued an order staying the Delaware action so that the litigation of the issues can be confined to the prior Federal Derivative Action.
-Plaintiff sought leave to appeal the stay d
+The parties participated in mediation and settlement discussions regarding the derivative claims in the Federal Derivative Action.